epicwebgame/dragdrop/HTML5/readme.md

 ### Deprecated attributes

+Some of these attributes controlled presentation, which, in the spirit of HTML5, must be left to CSS only.
+Hence, these attributes have been removed from HTML5.
+They are not allowed in HTML5.

 | S.No. | Attribute | Elements it applied to | Meaning of the attribute | Interesting links you got? |
 | ---- | ---------- | ---------------------- | ------------------------ | --------------------------------|
 | 1. | rev | link, a | Like the `rel` attribute, the `rev` attribute also specifies the relationship between the current and the linked document.
 I suppose it was introduced callously to represent *the reverse or reciprocal of a relationship* but it turned out to be a superfluous, nonsensical nuisance that confused more than served any real purpose.
 For e.g. `<link rel = "parent" href = "theChildDocument.html" />` was supposed to indicate that the current document was the parent of the `theChildDocument.html` document.
 That begs the questions -- what does being the parent of an HTML document mean?
 Clearly, the intent and the relationship are ill-defined. | [How To Use The Rev Attribute](http://www.cardinalpath.com/how-to-use-the-rev-attribute/) |